shangxiao/jsx-classnameify-loader/README.md

-A [Webpack](http://webpack.github.io/) loader that searches for HTML "class", "for" tokens & replaces with "className", "htmlFor" respectively
+A [Webpack](http://webpack.github.io/) loader that replaces "class" & "for" attributes and replaces them "className" & "htmlFor" respectively, along with any supported attributes that require camel case.

 The HTML "class" attribute is silently ignored in JSX, you're supposed to use "className".
 I hate XML and I will only work with it if it's for HTML or extensions of HTML,